bitcoin/bitcoin/README.md

 should be used to discuss complicated or controversial changes before working on a patch set.

-Developer IRC can be found on Freenode at #bitcoin-dev.
+Developer IRC can be found on Freenode at #bitcoin-core-dev.

 Testing
 -------